-An entry is a single string with no embedded end-of-line markers and has the following sections:
+An entry is a single string with no embedded end-of-line markers, a prepended timestamp and has the following sections:

 '''

-address duration device-id {relay-info}
+timestamp address duration device-id {relay-info}

 '''

-- address the leased IPv6 address or prefix given out and whether it was assigned or renewed. - duration the lease lifetime expressed in days (if present), hours, minutes and seconds.
+- timestamp the current date and time the log entry was written in "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name). - address the leased IPv6 address or prefix given out and whether it was assigned or renewed. - duration the lease lifetime expressed in days (if present), hours, minutes and seconds.
 A lease lifetime of 0xFFFFFFF will be denoted with the text "infinite duration". - device-id the client's DUID and hardware address (if present). - relay-info for relayed packets the content of relay agent messages, remote-id (code 37), subscriber-id (code 38) and interface-id (code 18) options if present.
 Note that interface-id option, if present, identifies the whole interface the relay agent received the message on.
 This typically translates to a single link in your network, but it depends on your specific network topology.
 Nevertheless, this is useful information to better scope down the location of the device, so it is being recorded, if present.